nx-lr/32chars-js/README.md

 - `intThreshold` - Maximum length of decoded `BigInt`s.
 If the length of the decoded `BigInt` is greater than this value, arrays of bijective base-**31**-encoded `BigInt`s are used.
 Default is `200`.
 - `delimiter` - Which character to use to delimit `BigInt`-encoded values or ranges.
 Default is `,`.
 - `rangeDelimiter` - Which character to use to delimit `BigInt`-encoded ranges.
 Default is `-`.
 - `wrapInIIFE` - Whether to wrap the obfuscated code in an anonymous function call.
 Uses the `Function` constructor.
+Default is `false`.
+- `logResult` - Whether or not to log the obfuscated code in the console.
+Default is `false`.

 ## FAQs